 Don’t Overwhelm or Underwhelm – Create a comfortable environment where the majority of visitors don’t react to the site with extreme feelings such as “love’ or “Hate”.
-You want to convey an environment with muted tones and soothing graphics that invites the visitor stick around for a while.
+You want to convey an environment with muted tones and soothing graphics that invite the visitor to stick around for a while.

 Use Colors sparingly – select only a few colors judiciously.
 Bright colors should only be used for occasional highlighting.